5 Key Mobile Marketing Trends in Healthcare

 Mobile marketing is a prime branch of digital marketing strategy that employs various channels to reach the audience, such as social media marketing, search ads, in-app ads, SMS marketing, and appealing to people in how they use their mobile phones.

-Mobile marketing is not the future, and it is already disrupting.
-It can get your products and services in front of potential prospects and customers, no matter your industry.
+It can get your products and services in front of potential prospects and customers.

 According to data.ai, Healthcare app downloads saw a 50% growth between 2019 and 2021, primarily due to a surge in demand for telehealth and COVID.
 Since then, health and fitness apps have developed in multiple aspects, covering tips and maintenance about heart health, diabetes, pregnancy, hair, and body fitness.